jorop/landscaping-docs/docs/vegetation.md

 Why?
 Well, if a Foliage Volume gets removed, it cannot be updated anymore.

-If everything is unchecked, only Landscape LODs will be created when hitting the `Create` button.
-Given that LODs are defined.
+If everything is unchecked, nothing will happen when hitting the `Create` button.

 > Please make sure to unload all Levels of a World Composition (except the Persistent Level) in the Unreal Engine `Levels` tab before hitting `Create`

-## Next step

-Before we spawn our plants and trees we can define [LOD Settings](lods.md)!